 Some federal courts take a very restrictive approach when it comes to inadmissible evidence.
 They may require the expert to classify the information used for their judgment in only general terms.
 The court may also require the attorney to classify the evidence in advance of trial.
 In addition, under this approach, courts often prohibit the expert from reading or explaining the information to the jury members from any inadmissible source.
 This essentially puts a complete ban on even discussing the work product of other experts if deemed inadmissible.

 However, a majority of jurisdictions prefer a broader scope and to address the situation on a case-by-case basis.
 They often allow the underlying factual information to be permissible for a limited purpose.
 That purpose is the basis for justifying the opinion of the expert.
 However, the information is not treated as substantive evidence.
 In turn, a jury will be given a restrictive explanation on how they should use or view such information.

 An advantage of the majority approach is that it gives the jury all the facts.
 It shares all the detailed information an expert relied upon in forming their opinion, allowing the jury to make a decision as to the validity of the expert’s conclusions.
 Using this approach reduces the temptation to use Rule 703 as a back door exception to the hearsay rule.

-It is important, therefore, to work with experts who are savvy to the nuanced nature of FRE 703.
+It is important, therefore, that attorneys work with experts who are savvy to the nuanced nature of FRE 703.
 In turn, they can assist an attorney with successful preparation and testimony for any trial matter.